elemel/fungeoneer/chapters/cornucopia.md

 Whenever you step onto a `:` tile, duplicate the top number on the stack.
 For a `;` tile, swap the top two numbers on the stack.
 For a `,` tile, pop and discard the top number on the stack.

-Whenever you step onto an `s` tile (getter), get the stack size as a number, then push that number onto the stack.
-For an `S` tile (setter), pop a number from the stack, then set the stack size to that number.
+Whenever you step onto an `s` tile (getter), get the stack pointer as a number, then push that number onto the stack.
+For an `S` tile (setter), pop a number from the stack, then set the stack pointer to that number.

 After how many steps do you leave the dungeon?